 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collection company is illegal if you owe them.
-However, it’s also best to avoid giving access to your bank account or credit card information.
+However, bank account and credit card information should be kept private.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make NCA go away.
+You can do things on your terms, but ignoring the situation will not make National Credit Adjusters go away.
 Ignoring them sets you up for a possible lawsuit.